 For a fun twist on the classic cranberry sauce recipe, add in 1 finely diced jalapeño, and 1/8 teaspoon cayenne pepper to the pot before it simmers.
 It make such a delicious sauce for Thanksgiving dinner and your guests will love the unexpected kick!

 Worried about having leftover cranberry sauce after the big day?
 Ahh, just wait until next week my friends.
 I will have a delicious treat for you!

-Follow me on Instagram and use the tag #simplyjillicious if you make this gluten free apple cake!
+Follow me on Instagram and use the tag #simplyjillicious if you make this healthy cranberry sauce!
 I’d love to see it!